-3 2 1 4 Teacher candidate Teacher candidate Teacher candidate Teacher candidate engages in engages in engages in has limited use or mathematical mathematical mathematical lacks mathematical practices regularly and practices regularly practices. practices. understands how to and understands best leverage these these are important mathematical for understanding mathematical practices to understand and teach content. mathematical content within and among mathematical domains.
+4 Teacher candidate engages in mathematical 3 Teacher candidate engages in mathematical 2 Teacher candidate engages in mathematical 1 Teacher candidate has limited use or lacks mathematical practices regularly and understands how to best leverage these mathematical practices to understand and teach mathematical content within and among mathematical domains. practices regularly and understands these are important for understanding mathematical content. practices. practices.
 Comments: